-At no cost to the participating school, Southwest Airlines provides all the program supplies necessary to support the program.
+At no cost to the participating school, we provide all the necessary program supplies.
 The curriculum can either be obtained online or in hard copy format, and a box of program materials will be shipped to both the teachers’ schools and the Pilots’ homes in early January.
 Southwest also honors each participating Pilot with a custom-designed tie to wear as a uniform piece throughout the year.

-We suggest that parents speak with their child's teachers about ways to participate in the program, which may include: joining the class during the "adopted" Pilot visits; helping their child complete the course curriculum, or discussing what your child has learned in the career-based activities.
+We suggest that parents speak with their child's teachers about ways to participate in the program, which may include joining the class during the Pilot visits, helping their child complete the course curriculum, or discussing what their child has learned in the career-based activities.

-Teachers: If a Southwest Pilot has already approached you about participating in the program, your Pilot will complete the online registration and you will be notified through email.
-If you have not already been "adopted" by a Southwest Pilot, please complete the teacher registration.
-We will do our best to find a Southwest Pilot, unfortunately, there is no guarantee we will have an available Pilot in your community.
+If a Pilot has already approached you about participating in the program, they will complete the online registration and you will be notified through email.
+If you have not already been "adopted" by a Pilot, please complete the teacher registration.
+We will do our best to find a Pilot, but unfortunately there is no guarantee we’ll have an available Pilot in your community.